UkoeHB/bevy_cobweb/README.md

 }
 ```

-The `WindowArea` and `TextNode` types seen here are custom node builders that internally use the `bevy_cobweb` API.
+The `PrimaryWindowArea` and `TextNode` types seen here are custom node builders that internally use the `bevy_cobweb` API.
 The `hello_world` system is a root node owned by a system produced by the [`.webroot()`](bevy_cobweb::webroot) system adaptor, which packages and stores the node in a `Local`.
 If the `hello_world` node errors-out, then the error handling policy configured in [`CobwebPlugin`](bevy_cobweb::CobwebPlugin) will be used (panic by default).

-If the window is resized, then `WindowArea` will rebuild because it is internally set up to react to changes in the window size.
-When the `WindowArea`'s output changes, its parent node `hello_world` will be rebuilt automatically.
-When `hello_world` rebuilds, the `TextNode` child will also rebuild if `area` has changed, thereby propagating the window size change.
+If the primary window (the window with the `PrimaryWindow` component) is resized, then `PrimaryWindowArea` will rebuild because it is internally set up to react to changes in the window size.
+When the `PrimaryWindowArea`'s output changes, its parent node `hello_world` will be rebuilt automatically.
+When `hello_world` rebuilds, its `TextNode` child will also rebuild if the data referenced by `area` (which is a `NodeHandle<ScreenArea>`) has changed, thereby propagating the window size change.
 Internally, `TextNode` will re-use its existing `Text` entity, avoiding string reallocation.